-We recommend planning for additional flying straight after your ATPL theory course.
-From the time our ATPL course ends, you will be able to complete further hours, multi-engine rating, IR, CPL, depending on where you are at with your training.
-We do not expect you to complete all of these in one summer!
+We recommend planning for additional flying straight after you complete your ATPL theory course.
+You will be able to complete further hours, as well as multi-engine rating, IR or CPL (depending on where you are at with your training).
+We don’t expect you to complete all of these in one summer!

 Please note that you cannot commence your ATPL theory course until your PPL is complete.

-In this year, students will choose which flight school to complete their hours building and/or additional ratings at.
-You will have a personal tutor and you will also have a Lecturer who will monitor your progress and work with you to deal with any issues at your flight school and give guidance on getting your licence.
+In this year, students will choose which flight school to complete their hours and/or additional ratings.
+You will have a personal tutor lecturer who will monitor your progress and work with you to deal with any issues at your flight school and give guidance on getting your licence.

-All modules / flight training must be successfully passed before your degree may be issued.
+All modules and flight training must be successfully passed before your degree may be issued.

 What are the course entry requirements?

 A typical offer will require a UCAS tariff score of: 104 - 128

 You also need at least two A-levels and GCSE Maths and English at grade C/4.
 Additionally, some knowledge of science subjects would be an advantage.
 Mature students with non-standard qualifications will be considered on an individual basis.

 All students will require at a minimum a Class II Medical in order to undertake their PPL solo, those students wishing to undertake Commercial training will need to gain a Class I Medical prior to enrolling with their selected Approved Training Organisation (ATO).
 Further information on the requirements of Class I and II Medicals, including approved AME's, can be found on the CAA website.